At a Glance

 ✨Tip Number 4

-Network with current or former Teaching Assistants at the school or in the area.
-They can provide valuable insights into the role and the school's culture, which can help you tailor your approach during the application process.
+Network with current or former staff members if possible.
+They can provide insights into the school culture and expectations, which can be invaluable in tailoring your approach during the application process.

 We think you need these skills to ace Teaching Assistant